coda/packs-sdk/README.md

 Your packs code will invoke `context.fetcher.fetch()` without any authentication info;
 in the process of executing the fetch request, Coda will automatically append credentials to the headers or url of the request, as appropriate, and then fulfill the request.
-Packs code will never access to the request after authentication credentials have been applied.
+Packs code will never have access to the request after authentication credentials have been applied.

 #### Authentication Types